TanveerNoor/Emergency-helpline/README.md

 document.body.appendChild(newHeading);
 // inserts the new heading in the DOM
 Output: A new <h> with "Foods" appears in the body.
-3.What is Event Bubbling and how does it work?
+## What is Event Bubbling and how does it work?
 Ans:
 Event bubbling in JavaScript means that when an event happens on a child element, it runs first on that element and then moves up through its parent elements.
 How it works: